mannie/AzureStreamerWorkshop/CLI/ACI.md

-In this sections, we will deploy the streamer app into Azure to run in Container Instances.
+In this section, we will deploy the streamer app into Azure to run in Container Instances.
 In order to do so, we will need to make sure we have an active Git client and Docker installation that we can use.
 The instructions below assume that you don't have either installed; if you already have these tools installed and prefer to use the local versions, feel free to do so.

 **Section Outline**
 1. [Creating the Staging VM](#creating-the-staging-vm)